duffn/dumb-password-rules/README.rst

 `Battle.net <https://eu.battle.net/account/creation/en-us/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 8 to 16 characters, at least one number and one letter and last but not least NO special characters, and can't have a password that looks like your username too.
+Oh, and passwords are NOT case sensitive.

 A real time travel adventure through the password rules of 2005!